Sqash/artist-base/README.md

 3. Add animation to the gallery carousels and collapsed navbar slidedown.
 It would make it look much nicer by default.

+4. Write actual unit tests for all controllers (using $httpBackend I think)

 5. Version 1.0! :D